Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Results

 For collective \textit{happiness}, we similarly extract estimates with good face validity.
 Happiness decreases rapidly in the two weeks before the nationwide lockdown was announced and recovers after another two weeks, presumably when people acclimatized with the new situation.
 This follows the trend that we observe in survey data.
-Again, our estimate deviates from survey data around June 1\textsuperscript{st} 2020, when restrictions were partially lifted.

-Compared to TweetNLP, which extracts the lowest happiness after June 1\textsuperscript{st}, however, our method's estimate is closer to the \citeauthor{yougov_britains_2024} survey data in that it identifies the lowest happiness around March 23\textsuperscript{rd}.
+Similar to what we have observed for `scared', our estimate deviates from survey data around June 1\textsuperscript{st} 2020, when restrictions were partially lifted.
+TweetNLP extracts the lowest happiness after June 1\textsuperscript{st}.
+Our method, instead, more closely tracks the \citeauthor{yougov_britains_2024} survey data and identifies the lowest happiness around March 23\textsuperscript{rd}.
 It should be addressed that we observe larger confidence intervals across $3$ training seeds, and larger week-by-week fluctuation for `happy' as compared to `scared'.
-One possible explanation for this would be that there is less information about happiness in our training data, which would lead to less numerical influence in adapter fine-tuning, and thus result in larger confidence intervals after min-max scaling.
+One possible explanation for this would be that there is less information about happiness in our training data, which would lead to less influence on the fine-tuned adapters, and thus result in larger confidence intervals after min-max scaling.
 Another explanation could be that information about happiness is less evenly distributed in our training data.
-We sample an equal amount of text for each week and randomly shuffle the training data, so less even distribution of information about happiness would increase the relevance of different training seeds.
-Thirdly, the LLM could be less capable of learning information about happiness during training, leading to more error surrounding the concept.
+We sample an equal amount of text for each week and randomly shuffle the training data, so a skewed distribution of information about happiness would increase the relevance of different training seeds.
+Thirdly, `happy' could be a more difficult to learn concept for LLMs, potentially because it is expressed with more diverse language than `scared', leading to more error surrounding the concept in our outcome estimate.